heashey/Edgey-Spoofer-Cracked/README.md

 Steps on how to use:
 https://imgur.com/a/nxVLtEy

-Where the spoofer files are stored upon spoofing
+Where the spoofer files are stored upon spoofing:
 ![alt text](https://i.imgur.com/q6cgu2j.png)